taey16/taey16.github.io/_posts/2021-10-11-[-Face-Analysis]-Masked-Face-Recognition-Challenge-ICCV@2021.md

 #### Apporoach

 ##### Large-Scale Multi-node/Multi-gpu Distributed Training
 The WebFace260M dataset is composed of more than 2 million classes, and 0.26 billion face images.
 To train on this dataset, it is infeasible to train with a plain cross-entropy loss, due to its huge amount of classes.
-To address this, we employed Model-Parallelism for the classification head, and Multi-Node, Multi-GPU Distributed Data Parallelism for the feature-extraction network, respectively.
+To address this, we employed Model-Parallelism for the classification head, and Data Parallelism for the feature-extraction network, respectively.
 The former is dedicated to reducing the highest peak GPU memory consumption, and the latter is for fast convergence during training (See below).

 <p align="center">
 <img src="https://raw.githubusercontent.com/taey16/taey16.github.io/main/assets/MFR_ICCV2021/ddp_mp.png" class="inline"/>